fcapolini/modicumjs/README.md

 # ModicumJS

-A minimalist yet powerful reactive web app framework for people who don't particularly enjoy working with Angular, React & co.
+A minimalist data-driven application framework for client-side webapps with no dependencies and tiny footprint.

 A few examples are available in the [ModicumJS Samples](https://github.com/fcapolini/modicumjs-samples) project.